 Exhibition GO train station is another GO station that is easily accessible from Toronto Waterfront Condos.
 It serves the Lakeshore West line between Toronto and Hamilton.
 Various subway stations in downtown such as Osgoode, St Andrew, King Station, Dundas and St Patrick also make travelling convenient.
 There is also a bike sharing station at 25 Harbour Square.

-East Bayfront is an emerging neighbourhood in Toronto is currently undergoing a transformation from industrial use to mixed-use as part of Waterfront Toronto’s plans to create a residential and commercial district urban core near the lake.
-This area situated near the Jack Layton and Queens Quay terminals close to Sugar Beach is a waterfront neighbourhood featuring new condo and commercial development all along Queens Quay close to Lake Shore Boulevard and the Gardiner Expressway.
-The 13 acre East Bayside will feature many residential and office towers.
+Toronto Waterfront Condos are a part of the emerging east bayfront, a neighbourhood that is currently undergoing a transformation from industrial to mixed use.
+This change is a part of Waterfront Toronto’s plans to create a residential and commercial district near Lake Ontario.
+After the revitalisation, Toronto’s Waterfront will have 40,000 new residences, 40,000 new jobs, 740 acres of parks and public spaces, and new transit infrastructure.
+As of now, the area situated near Jack Layton and Queens Quay terminals close to Sugar Beach is featuring new condo and commercial development.
+The 13-acre East Bayside will feature many residential and office towers as well.

 Situated in one of the hottest neighbourhoods of Canada, Toronto Waterfront Condos have stunning building exteriors, impressive suite interiors and exclusive amenities suited for cosmopolitan living.
 A remarkable quality of the area is its distinctive blend of the residential, cultural, recreational and commercial, all co-existing within the same community.